carpentries-incubator/high-dimensional-stats-r/episodes/09-hierarchical.md

-# Problem Statement
+# Why use hierarchical clustering on high-dimensional data?

-When analysing high-dimensional data in the life sciences, it is often useful to identify groups of similar data points to understand more about relationships within the dataset.
+When analysing high-dimensional data in the life sciences, it is often useful to identify groups of similar data points to understand more about the relationships within the dataset.
 In **hierarchical clustering** an algorithm groups similar data points (or observations) into groups (or clusters).
 This results in a set of clusters, where each cluster is distinct, and the data points within each